Fabio5271/Linux-utils/README.md

 # Linux-utils
-My repo for custom linux and plasma desktop utilities
+My repo for custom Linux and Plasma desktop utilities